tdiede/barebones-twitter/README.md

 + Creates a new user with password-protected login, and email or phone number as username
 + Validates username as email or phone number format (TODO: authenticate)
 + Encrypts backend storage of user passwords
-+ Use JWT json web token to protect graphql routes, authenticate user
++ Use JWT json web token to protect GraphQL routes, authenticate user
 + Allows existing users to log in with the same credentials provided upon registration
 + Posts messages linked to a user (must be authorized)
 + Allows users to edit their own messages